 From gliding condors, powerful eagles, elegant black-necked swans and colorful flamingos to the ostrich-like rheas; if you are a bird enthusiast, you will truly be spoiled for choice.

-♦ Relax your mind & body
+5. Relax your mind & body

-After a day of exploring the steep landscapes of Torres del Paine going to a spa can be a great way to loosen up your muscles or to simply unwind, after all you’re on vacation!
+After a day of exploring the steep landscapes of Torres del Paine, going to a spa can be a great way to loosen up your muscles or to simply unwind.
+After all, you’re on vacation!
 The Uma Spa at the luxurious Tierra Patagonia Hotel is the best in the National Park and will leave you completely relaxed.

-Taking time to relax in the natural beauty of Torres del Paine will make you feel at peace and at one with the incredible surrounding nature making sure you are able to make the most of it when you are out exploring.
+Taking time to relax in the natural beauty of Torres del Paine will make you feel at peace and at one with the incredible surrounding nature.
+Making sure you are able to make the most of it when you are out exploring.